NoNotNotes/Yuubi/content/CMPA/d/04-01-2024 MS Respiratory.md

 ## Chronic Bronchitis
 **Chronic Bronchitis**: *blue boater*; problems with the constriction of airway due to inflammation, which also increases mucus production due to mucus gland growth.
 ### Symptoms
-- Coughing for more than three months for two consecutive years.
+- **Coughing for more than three months for two consecutive years**.
-- INC
+-
 - **ABG**: respiratory acidosis
 - Nursing Management: **Low inflow O2** (less than 6) to prevent the loss of the hypoxic drive.
 ### Management